 There are three very specific reasons I’m putting Glasgow down as a must for an Autumn, and that’s not just because it qualifies as a staycation.
 Food, gigs and greenery.
 Glasgow is low-key one of the best cities in the UK, in my opinion, and Autumn is when you’re going to have the best time there.
 The city centre is incredibly compact, which is great if you’re there for a shopping spree on Buchanan St, while the local food scene is like perusing the greatest takeaway menu ever.
 They have high-end pizza, burger, Indian and kebab spots that highlight how much people here like their food.There are gigs on pretty much every night, so you’re never at a loss for things to do in the evenings.
 And over 32% of the city is classified as “green spaces” with parks like Glasgow Green, Kelvingrove (in the trendy west end) and Queen’s Park absolute bliss for a morning walk.
 Not convinced?
 Read on to find out why Glasgow is an ideal spot to take a short autumn break this year.
 As someone who is always hangry, there is nothing I love better than eating my way through a country, one city at a time, wrapping my tongue around cultural delights that burst into flavour in my mouth.
 And where better than up and coming Glasgow , which is considered to be one of the most vegan friendly cities in the UK?

 If you are a vegetarian like myself or a vegan, there is nothing more frustrating than piss poor veggie options which consist of a wilted salad and not much else, because apparently just because we are plant based we don’t have the same need for fantastic grub.
 Well let me tell you something, as someone who is hungry 99% of the time, just because I don’t eat meat, does not mean that I want to eat carrots for the rest of my life.
 Not today Satan, not today.
 If vegan afternoon tea is what you are after, then why not head to the gorgeous Hidden Lane Tea Room in the popular Finnieston area?As the name suggests its a bit of a secret find, but believe me it will all be worth it; adorable vintage crockery in pastel tones, and vegan cakes and sandwiches await your ravenous tummy with gleeful surprise.
 While Hidden Lane is not a vegan or vegetarian tea room, they cater for dietary requirements excellently and have veggie and vegan options outside of the afternoon tea menu such as Mull of Kintyre Cheddar Sandwich with apple and ale chutney and a Houmous Sandwich with Cucumber, Tomato, Red Onion and Balsmaic Glaze.
 Or if you are after fully vegan ‘cafe’ style food then you will love The V&V Cafe which has a vegan mini market and cafe, offering tasty treats like a vegan haggis pie Sunday Roast with roasted potatoes, carrots, broccoli and roasted parsnips, their infamous fry up with toast, veggie sausages, potato scones, homemade baked beans, spinach and cherry tomatoes as well as fabulous pastries and cakes to whet your appetite too.
+After all noone wants to go hungry on their short autumn break, especially a hangry vegetarian!

 And while Glasgow has a buzzing vegan scene, it is also famed for being gig central, with everything from comedy nights to music , festivals and dance shows that are guaranteed to get you in the party mood.
 For music, there are great bars such as Broadcast, Blue Dog and Slouch that cement Glasgow’s status as a UNESCO City of Music, a city that is heavily associated with the rock, indie, folk and dance scene.
 Broadcast is famed for throwing killer live gigs in Glasgow, playing host to both talented local music heroes such as The Bleeders UK to bands from further afield such as Seattle’s sequin punk Tacocat , making Broadcast the cool and quirky place to be.
 If it’s New York style and swagger that you are after then why not head down to the seriously cool ‘Blue Dog’, a cozy piano bar, where you are serenaded with jazz and blue tunes, with an equally fabulous cocktail list to boot.
 Open 7 days a week, Blue dog has one of the most extensive cocktail menus that I have seen, with each drink sorted into categories such as long and short drinks, and even a ‘top dog’ loyalty card for regulars who like to get their drinks on the cheap.
 Delicious sounding cocktails include the ‘Southern Belle’ with Southern Comfort, Gabriel Boudier Pomegranate Liquer, Grand Marnier, Fresh Strawberries, Fresh Lemon Juice and Cranberry Juice, and a Cherry and Chocolate Caipirinha with Davna Cherry Vodka, Gabriel Boudier Creme De Cacao, Fresh Limes and White Sugar.
 Or if you are after something a little different then head over to Cubatas Lounge, for a fabulous Spanish live music night in the heart of Glasgow .